 African Union pushes for ‘inclusive’ Libya government

-A top-level African Union team Wednesday discussed ways to press for an inclusive government in Libya, with the region still refusing to recognise the new leadership in Tripoli.
+A top-level African Union team was set Wednesday to discuss ways to press for an inclusive government in Libya, with the region still refusing to recognise the new leadership in Tripoli.

-South African President Jacob Zuma hosted the meeting in Pretoria for the AU panel, which also includes the leaders of Uganda, Mauritania, Mali and Congo-Brazzaville.
+South African President Jacob Zuma is hosting the meeting in Pretoria for the AU panel, which also includes the leaders of Uganda, Mauritania, Mali and Congo-Brazzaville.

-Denis Sassou Nguesso of Congo and Yoweri Museveni of Uganda attended the talks, along with Mauritania's foreign minister and Mali's ambassador to Pretoria.
+Denis Sassou Nguesso of Congo and Yoweri Museveni of Uganda were expected at the talks, along with Mauritania’s foreign minister and Mali’s ambassador to Pretoria.

 Although about 20 African countries have recognised the National Transitional Council (NTC), the AU has so far refused to do so and is instead sticking to its “roadmap” for Libya, which calls for an inclusive government in Tripoli.